Khanpur, Uttar Pradesh

+Khanpur is a town and a Nagar Panchayat in Bulandshahr district in the Indian state of Uttar Pradesh.

 Demographics

 Khanpur Nagar Panchayat had a population of 17,247 (8,942 males and 8,305 females) in the 2011 census.

 Children between the ages of 0 and 6 make up 16% of the total population.
 The literacy rate of Khanpur city is 55%, lower than state average of 68%.
 The male literacy rate is around 66%, while the female literacy rate is 43%.

 Khanpur city is divided into 12 wards for which elections are held every 5 years.
 The Khanpur Nagar Panchayat administers over 2,589 houses, to which it supplies basic amenities like water and sewerage.
+It is also authorize to build roads within the Nagar Panchayat limits and impose taxes on properties coming under its jurisdiction.